aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/inserting-table/_index.md

 ﻿---
-title: Inserting Table – Aspose.Words for .NET
+title: Inserting Table
+second_title: Aspose.Words for .NET
 articleTitle: Inserting Table
 linktitle: Inserting Table
 description: "Insert a table into a document and modiffy it easily and fast instead of using VSTO in C#."